July Monarchy: Fieschi attentat (28 July 1835)

-The September laws
+September laws

 The Fieschi assassination attempt shocked the bourgeoisie and most of France, which was generally more conservative than the people of Paris.
 The Republicans were discredited in the country, and public opinion was ready for strong measures against them.

 The first law reinforced the powers of the president of the Cour d'assises and of the public prosecutor against those accused of rebellion, possession of prohibited weapons or attempted insurrection.
 It was adopted on 13 August 1835, by 212 votes to 72.

 The second law reformed the procedure before the juries of the Assizes.
 The existing 4 March 1831 law confined the determination of guilt or innocence to the juries, excluding the professional magistrates belonging to the Cour d'assises, and required a 2/3 majority (8 votes to 4) for a guilty verdict.
 The new law changed that to a simple majority (7 against 5), and was adopted on 20 August 1835 by 224 votes to 149.

 The third law restricted freedom of press, and provoked passionate debates.
 It aimed at outlawing discussions concerning the king, the dynasty and constitutional monarchy, as it was alleged that these had prepared the ground for Fieschi's attempt.
 Despite a strong opposition to the draft, the law was approved on 29 August 1835 by 226 votes to 153.

-The final consolidation of the regime
+Final consolidation of the regime

 These three laws were simultaneously promulgated on 9 September 1835, and marked the final success of the policy of Résistance pursued against the Republicans since Casimir Périer.
 The July Monarchy was thereafter sure of its ground, with discussions concerning its legitimacy being completely outlawed.
 The Opposition could now only discuss the interpretation of the Charter and advocate an evolution towards parliamentarianism.
 Demands for the enlargement of the electoral base became more frequent, however, in 1840, leading to the re-appearance of Republican Opposition through the claim to universal suffrage.

 The Broglie ministry, however, finally fell on a question concerning the public debt.
 The Minister of Finance, Georges Humann, announced on 14 January 1836 his intention to reduce the interest on government bonds in order to lighten the public debt, a very unpopular measure among the supporters of the regime, since bond interest was a fundamental component of the bourgeoisie's wealth.
 Therefore, the Council of Ministers immediately disavowed Humann, while the Duke de Broglie explained to the Chamber that his proposal was not supported by the government.
 However, his tone was judged insulting by the deputies, and one of them, the banker Alexandre Goüin, immediately proposed a draft law concerning bonds himself.
 On 5 February 1836, a narrow majority of deputies (194 against 192) decided to continue the examination of the draft, thus disavowing Broglie's cabinet.
 The government immediately resigned: for the first time, a cabinet had fallen after having been put in a minority before the Chamber of Deputies, a sure victory of parliamentarianism.